NOTES: "And David the king was the father of Solomon"

 TRANSLATIONS: KJV NKJV CSBn

 COMMENTS: The words "the king" seem to be added from the previous clause.
-The CSB footnote mistakenly puts the work "King" on Solomon's name rather than David's.
+The CSB footnote mistakenly puts the word "King" on Solomon's name rather than David's.

 Matthew 1:7-8: